Four simple tips for writing great SEO tickets

 Suggested ticket line: “This ticket is completed when […]”

 Is there a way to measure the impact of this activity?
-In this case, it doesn’t need to be measured in traffic or conversions.
+This doesn't necessarily mean traffic or conversions, but tasks should have a meaning and some sort of impact.

 Suggested ticket line: “This will save us […]” or “This allows search engines to […]”